 Industry Engagement through Core Research

 Hundreds of academic, government, and industry users are partnering with the UMass campuses and their Core Research Facilities to help with critical research needs.
-Here are some of the available facilities:
+UMass also participates in a state-sponsored voucher program that provides access to our world-class core facilities at a reduced rate for small and medium-sized businesses.
+For more information on how to access Core Facilities, visit the campus websites:

 Small Business Development